natskr/post_from_r_to_slack/README.md

 - Click on the green button `Create Slack App`

+When the below window opens:

+![Create App] (create_app.jpg)

+- Chose the App Name & the Slack Workspace

+- Click `Create App`

 - go to `Basic Information` in the menu on the left

 ![Basic Information](basic_information.jpg)